Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum

 \paragraph{Scale invariance.} \citet{Chakrabarti24:Extensive} hypothesized that {\em scale invariance} is a crucial property that enables the fast performance of regret minimizers in solving zero-sum games.
 Regret matching variants generally satisfy this property, but algorithms with guaranteed $O(1/T)$ convergence, such as $\OGD$, do not.
 Formally, a no-regret learning algorithm is {\em scale-invariant} if, for every utility sequence $\vu^{(1)}, \dots, \vu^{(T)}$ and every constant $c > 0$, the algorithm produces the same sequence of strategies $\vx^{(1)}, \dots, \vx^{(T+1)}$ on utility sequences $\vu^{(1)}, \dots, \vu^{(T)}$ and $c\vu^{(1)}, \dots, c\vu^{(T)}$.

-To our knowledge, before our paper, there were no scale-invariant regret minimization algorithms with proven best-iterate or $O(1/T)$ average-iterate convergence rates.
-Indeed, variants of regret matching that have such provable guarantees achieve them while losing the scale-invariance property (\eg,~\cite{Farina23:Regret}).
-On the other hand, the fastest practical algorithms for learning in games, which are all based on $\RM$, are scale-invariant and have $O(1/T)$ or even better convergence in practice, but lack theoretical guarantees.
+Before our paper, there were no scale-invariant regret minimization algorithms with proven best-iterate or $O(1/T)$ average-iterate convergence rates.
+Indeed, variants of regret matching that have such provable guarantees achieve them while losing the scale-invariance property (\eg,~\citealp{Farina23:Regret}).
+On the other hand, the fastest practical algorithms for learning in games, which are all based on $\RM$, are scale invariant and have $O(1/T)$ or even better convergence in practice, but lack theoretical guarantees.
 Our paper's main goal is to close this theory-practice gap.